jarshwah/dispatchr/README.md

 Tasks are executed over HTTP by your application.
 Dispatchr takes care of the scheduling, prioritisation, backpressure, and retries.
 Have a separate lambda service you want to execute asynchronously?
 Submit a task to dispatchr with a URL target of your lambda service.

+Since dispatchr stores tasks in a database, you have full operational visibility into the state of the system.
+See which tasks are queued, the rate of task execution and submission, failed tasks and their payload, etc. Anyone that has ever tried to debug a failed task in traditional message queue based systems

+## Why wouldn't I use this?

+Since HTTP and Postgres are baked into the design of dispatchr, you should not use dispatchr if:

+- You have long-running tasks (somewhere > 1 minute) due to timeouts
+- You anticipate a volume of tasks that would overwhelm a single Postgres database.
+TODO: benchmarking to provide specific numbers/guidance.
+- You want strict [transactional enqueuing](https://riverqueue.com/docs/transactional-enqueueing).
+While River supports transactional enqueueing, dispatchr by design does not as it's deployed as a separate service.

 # Running dispatchr

 Build the binaries: